 The amount of the network fee is indicated by the user at the stage of all the transaction parameters settings – the amount of transfer, etc. In the fee field a person can put “a zero value” or “arbitrary” – the amount that he/she is willing to pay.

 There are “recommended” commissions (fees) which exist for users who don’t know how the blockchain fee is calculated.
 The recommended commission is the commission which provides a high probability that the transaction will be included in the next blocks.

 Recommended blockchain commissions are set by special services or wallets.
 The recommended cryptocurrency transaction fees are indicated in the fee field so one can notice it when filling out the transaction parameters in crypto wallets.
-Moreover, in some wallets, this value can be changed, but in some wallets it is impossible.
+Moreover, in some wallets, this value can be changed, shifted to the lowest one, but in some wallets it is impossible.